Explore the Data

 Lincoln Public Schools high school graduation rate remains lower than national average

-In the 2018-19 school year, the national high school graduation rate exceeded the graduation rate for Lincoln Public Schools (LPS).
-This is due to an increase in the national rate over the past decade, while the LPS graduation rate has been flat.
+In the 2023-24 school year, Nebraska’s high school graduation rate exceeded the graduation rate for Lincoln Public Schools (LPS).
+However, the high school graduation rate for Lincoln Public Schools has reached its highest point since the earliest data available in 2001.

 Footnotes